robstoll/atrium/README.md

 As you can see, it is up to you if you use the same name for all assertion functions or not (Atrium itself uses `expect` to postulate assertions about thrown `Throwable`s and `assert` for other assertions).

+## ReporterBuilder

+The `ReporterBuilder` lets you choose among different options to configure the style of the reporting.
+For instance, in case you are not happy with the predefined bullet points, then you can change them via the `ReporterBuilder`.
+Have a look at [atriumVerbs.kt of atrium-api-cc-de_CH](https://github.com/robstoll/atrium/tree/master/apis/atrium-api-cc-de_CH/src/test/kotlin/ch/tutteli/atrium/atriumVerbs.kt) where you can find an example.

+You would like to switch to multi-line reporting, have a look at [Your First Assertion](#your-first-assertion) where the configuration of the `ReporterBuilder` is presented.

+You prefer another reporting style but Atrium does not yet support it?
+Please let me know it by [writing a feature request](https://github.com/robstoll/atrium/issues/new?title=[Feature]).

 ## Out of the Box Assertion Verbs
 If you still insist of using the provided assertion verbs, then add the following dependency to your project in addition (see [Installation](#installation) for the rest of the gradle script).